-Fellows and Friends of the Muslim Institute are invited to an online event with leading Malaysian politician Anwar Ibrahim on 17 April 2021 @ 3pm (UK time).
-Anwar, who is President of the People's Justice Party, will discuss his essay published in the Virus issue of Critical Muslim ‘Justice for a Praying Person’, in which he explores the implications of our Covid present.
-The session will be chaired by Muslim Institute Chair of Trustees Ehsan Masood, and the audience will be given an opportunity to ask questions.
+Fellows and Friends of the Muslim Institute were invited to an online event with leading Malaysian politician Anwar Ibrahim on 17 April 2021 @ 3pm (UK time).
+Anwar, who is President of the People's Justice Party, discussed his essay published in the Virus issue of Critical Muslim ‘Justice for a Praying Person’, in which he explores the implications of our Covid present.
+The session was chaired by Muslim Institute Chair of Trustees Ehsan Masood, and the audience was given an opportunity to ask questions.
+You can view a recording of the event by clicking here.

 Anwar’s career as an MP in Malaysian politics began in 1982 when he joined the ruling United Malay Nationalist Organisation (UMNO) political party.
 By this time, he had already been highly active in Malaysian politics and become familiar with the jail cells Malaysian political dissidents were put within.
 He was a pivotal figure in youth organisations, including ABIM (Muslim Youth Movement of Malaysia) which he helped fund.
 In 1974 he would be detained for the first time under the International Security Act (ISA) while protesting rural poverty and hunger.
 In 1981, he was one of the founders of the International Institute for Islamic Thought (IIIT).
 Once in UMNO he quickly rose up the ranks of Mahathir Muhammad’s Malaysia throughout the 1980s, serving as Minister of Culture, Youth and Sport, Minister of Agriculture, and Minister of Education.